Greetings again from Chiropractic Help. Today it's an offering on rib pain treatment with chiropractic.

 The transitional areas of the spine - headache from the atlanto occipital joint, the lower cervical spine, the thoraco-lumbar juction and the lumbo-sacral areas are the most difficult in the management of the spine.

-The first rib - T1 rib - is not unusual in this regard, at the cervico-thoracic junction.
+rib - T1 rib - is not unusual in this regard, at the cervico-thoracic junction.

 The base of the so-called "inter scalene triangle" a first rib subluxation is a vital part of many arm pain syndromes.
 Affecting both the artery to the arm and the nerves, a "thoracic outlet syndrome" is a major cause of the pain and tingling in arms and hands syndromes that face your chiropractor every day.